persteenolsen/django-starter-two/README.md

 ## Models

-Add a simple Model "Post" to be administrated by the Admin Backend and displayed by the Frontend
+Add two simple Models "Post" and "Employee" to be administrated by the Admin Backend and displayed by the Frontend

-- Create a file `example/models.py` with your new Model Post
+- Create a file `example/models.py` with your new Model Post and Employee

-- Make a regitration of your Model in `example/admin.py`
+- Make a regitration of your Models in `example/admin.py`

-- Create the View for handling the Posts `example/views.py`
+- Create the View for handling the Posts and Employees `example/views.py`

-- Add the view / template blog in `example/urls.py`
+- Add the view / template blog and employees in `example/urls.py`

 - Create a Template for display the Posts `templates/blog.html`

+- Create a Template for display the Employees `templates/employees.html`

 - Create a folder with the path: `example/migrations` and run the command: